algorandfoundation/specs/dev/ledger.md

  - An optional (boolean) flag $\nonpart$ which, when deregistering keys, specifies whether to mark the account offline (if $\nonpart$ is false) or nonparticipatory (if $\nonpart$ is true).

+An asset configuration transaction additionally has the following fields:

+ - The ID of the asset being configured, encoded as msgpack field `caid`.
+   If the ID is zero, this transaction is creating an asset.

+ - The parameters for the asset being configured, encoded as a struct under msgpack field `apar`.
+If this value is omitted (zero value), this transaction is deleting the asset.

+An asset transfer transaction additionally has the following fields:

+ - The ID of the asset being transferred, encoded as msgpack field `xaid`.

+ - The number of units of the asset being transferred, encoded as msgpack field `aamt`.

+ - The source address for the asset transfer (non-zero iff this is a clawback), encoded as msgpack field `asnd`.

+ - The destination address for the asset transfer, encoded as msgpack field `arcv`.

+ - The address to which all remaining asset units should be transferred to close out this account's holdings of this asset, encoded as msgpack field `aclose`.

+An asset freeze transaction additionally has the following fields:

+ - The address of the account whose holdings of an asset should be frozen or unfrozen, encoded as msgpack field `fadd`.

+ - The ID of the asset the holdings of which should be frozen or unfrozen, encoded as msgpack field `faid`.

+ - The new setting of whether the holdings should be frozen or unfrozen, encoded as a boolean msgpack field `afrz` (true for frozen, false for unfrozen).

 The cryptographic hash of the fields above is called the _transaction identifier_.
 This is written as $\Hash(\Tx)$.